draeger-lab/SBOannotator/README.md

 ### How to cite the SBOannotator?

-The online version of the SBOannotator is described in this article: https://doi.org/10.1093/bioinformatics/btad437
+The SBOannotator is described in this article: https://doi.org/10.1093/bioinformatics/btad437

 ### Overview
-The SBOannotator is the first standalone tool that automatically assigns SBO terms to multiple entities of a given SBML model, The main focus lies on the reactions, as the correct assignment of precise SBO annotations requires their extensive classification.
+SBOannotator is the first standalone tool that automatically assigns SBO terms to multiple entities of a given SBML model, The main focus lies on the reactions, as the correct assignment of precise SBO annotations requires their extensive classification.
 Our implementation does not consider only top-level terms but examines the functionality of the underlying enzymes to allocate precise and highly specific ontology terms to biochemical reactions.